nus-cs2103-AY2324S2/ip/docs/README.md

 ## Adding an item

-After adding an item in any of the following formats:
+After adding an item in the following formats:
 1. `todo [task]`
 2. `deadline [task] by YYYY-MM-DD`
 3. `event [description] from YYYY-MM-DD at HH:MM:SS to YYYY-MM-DD at HH:MM:SS`